FrankCoRa/Adv_Analytics_Capstone/README.md

 A machine learning project focused on forecasting **section-level course enrollment demand** using historical academic scheduling data from the Registrar’s Office at Mercy University.

-The project applies predictive analytics, feature engineering, and seasonal machine learning models to support proactive academic planning, enrollment forecasting, and data-driven Registrar operations.
+The project applies predictive analytics, feature engineering, and seasonal machine learning models to support proactive academic planning, enrollment forecasting, and data-driven Scheduling operations.

 ---